 Our students and staff motivate one another to lead socially, emotionally and academically.

-The Andersons moved to Frisco in 1955 and quickly became involved in making it a better place. . . especially for its youth.
+Naoma and M. Allen Anderson moved to Frisco in 1955 and quickly became involved in making it a better place, especially for youth.

-If your child is absent from school, please contact our Data Clerk via email or this form before 8:30 am.
-Phone calls are a courtesy, but only an email or a written note may be accepted from parents for our attendance records.
+If your child is absent from school, please contact the campus with this form before 8:30 AM.
+Phone calls are a courtesy, but this form is the only means for official absence reporting.